-Biden says ‘killing people’ was call to action for big tech
+Biden: ‘Killing people’ remark was call for big tech to act

 In the view of the administration, criticizing the social media companies — who have come under mounting scrutiny in Washington over not just disinformation, but also antitrust and privacy practices — is a proxy for criticizing the originators of disinformation themselves.
 The White House has generally sought to avoid engaging directly with those spreading misinformation to avoid amplifying falsehoods.

-“I’m not trying to hold people accountable, I’m trying to make people look at themselves, look in the mirror,” Biden said, adding, “think about that misinformation going to your son, your daughter, your relative.”
+“I’m not trying to hold people accountable.
+I’m trying to make people look at themselves, look in the mirror,” Biden said, adding, “Think about that misinformation going to your son, your daughter, your relative.”

 Last week U.S. Surgeon General Vivek Murthy declared misinformation about the vaccines a deadly threat to public health.